mpevnev/pfmt/README.md

-Please see the crate's documentation as crates.io.
+Please see the crate's documentation at crates.io.